reelit/reelittakehome/README.md

 The created web page should open with a "GET TEMPLATES" button in the center.
 When this button is pressed, hide the button, fetch the data from the endpoint, filter/order it as described below and then display the filtered/ordered data on the page with some basic formatting (however you would like).

 **Filtering:**
-Filter the data to only show templates with a "template_genre" field of "genre_1", remove any others.
+Filter the data to only show templates with `"template_genre": "genre_1"`, remove any other genres.

 **Ordering:**
-Order the data by "total_length" desc.
+Order the data by `"total_length"` desc.

----

 ### Platform Choice